Errah is a bookwormy and logophilic writer and educator. He often writes about the world's politics, mythology, culture, and more.

 He then advised the populace to rouse him once more with loud noises if the monster ever attempted to eat the Moon again.
 He would repeatedly wake up to battle the Bakunawa again.
 The supreme being is said to have then placed pointy sharps bamboo shoots on the moon's surface to keep the enormous serpent away.
 The bamboo shoots are the black stains on the celestial body that we see from far away today.

 Other Stories From Across the Philippines

-In another tale, the Bakunawa had a sibling that was a giant sea turtle.
-Every time the turtle went to the beach to lay eggs, it caused a tsunami, so people slaughtered it.
-As revenge, the Bakunawa attempted to swallow the object that gave people light in the evening.
-The residents prayed to the Creator to fight against the Bakunawa.
-However, unlike in the Visayan story, he refused to do it.
-Instead, he told the people to get drums, pans, pots, and musical instruments from their homes and make loud noises to irritate her.
+In another story, the Bakunawa had a sibling that was a giant sea turtle.
+Every time it went to the beach to lay eggs, it caused a tsunami, so people slaughtered it.
+As revenge, the Bakunawa attempted to swallow the object that provided the people with light in the evening.
+The residents prayed to the Creator for help in fighting the Bakunawa.
+Unlike in the Visayan story, however, he refused to do it.
+Instead, he told the crowd to gather drums, pots, and musical instruments from their homes and make loud noises to annoy her.

 Why Is the Sun Brighter Than the Moon?

 In Tagalog mythology, there was a supreme being named Bathala who ruled the world.
 Among his children were Mayari, the female lunar deity, and Apolaki, the solar god.
 When their father died, the two siblings quarreled about who would rule the world.
 Apolaki wanted to rule it by himself, but Mayari wanted it equally.
 Their disagreement led to divine war.